 A fourth part of the research in lab emphasizes studies with actual humanoid and biologically inspired robots.
 With this work, we are first interested in testing our learning and control theories with real physical systems in order to evaluate the robustness of our research results.
 Another challenge arises due to the scalability of our methods towards complex robot: our most advanced robot (similar to the pictures on the right) requires the nonlinear control of 30-40 physical degrees of freedom that need to be coordinated with visual, tactile, and acoustic perception.
 When attempting to synthesize behavior with such a machine, the shortcomings of state-of-the-art learning and control theories can be discovered and addressed in subsequent research.
 Finally, we also use humanoid robots for direct comparisons in behavioral experiments in which the robot is treated like a regular human subject.

 At the CLMC lab, we have an amazing number of state-of-the-art experimental robots.
 These include a Sarcos Humanoid Robot, a Willow Garage PR2, a Sarcos Master Arm, a Sarcos Slave Arm, a Sarcos Active Vision Head, the Boston Dynamics Little Dog robot, a NAO small humanoid, and a Barrett WAM Arm/Hand.
 Pictures of these robots are on the right.

-The Computational Learning and Motor Control Lab has strong collaborations with the new Max-Planck-Institute for Intelligent Systems (MPI-IS) in Germany, and members of our lab have many opportunities for joint project and visits at the MPI-IS.
+The Computational Learning and Motor Control Lab has had strong collaborations with the new Max-Planck-Institute for Intelligent Systems (MPI-IS) in Germany, and members of our lab have had many opportunities for joint project and visits at the MPI-IS.